AllenNeuralDynamics/openscope-experimental-launcher/docs/source/rig_launchers.rst

     turn always calls the shipped ``slap2`` acquisition function.
 The Python side also injects the session folder when configured.
 * If the engine disconnects mid-run, the launcher attempts to reconnect and resumes only after the operator confirms via the MATLAB UI.
+When no Python launcher is attached, selecting a rig description and session folder inside the UI automatically enables **Start SLAP2 acquisition**, allowing fully manual runs that still log metadata and copy rig files into the session folder.

 For quick smoke testing, ``params/matlab_local_test_params.json`` exercises the workflow with ``sample_matlab_entrypoint.m`` which writes a heartbeat file